Ubax/stellar-trash/README.md

 **Calculator** is already implemented part, that can be easily embedded into any existing website.
 It lets users estimate the number of stamps needed for their waste in a quick and efficient way.

 **Payment system** will be an easy to use platform to buy digital stamps.
-Based on the previous calculations it will
+Based on the previous calculations it will propose number of stamps to buy.
+Then using convenient online payment methods it will finalize transaction and provide digital stamp - number.

 **Offers listing** will be a website to check all the working objects that people want to throw away.
 It will present the address and the date for pickup.